tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 --- abstract

 Attestation is the process by which an entity produces evidence about itself that another party can use to evaluate the trustworthiness of that entity.

-In use cases that require the use of remote attestation, such as confidential computing or device onboarding, an attester has to convey evidence or attestation results to a relying party.
-This information exchange may happen at different layers in the protocol stack.

-This specification provides a generic way of passing evidence and attestation results in the TLS handshake.
-Functionality-wise this is accomplished with the help of key attestation.
+This document describes a series of protocol extensions to the TLS 1.3 handshake that enables the binding of the TLS authentication key to a remote attestation session.
+As a result, a peer can use "attestation credentials" to authenticate itself to its peer during the setup of the TLS channel.
+This enables an attester, such as a confidential workload running in a Trusted Execution Environment (TEE), or an IoT device that is trying to authenticate itself to a network access point, to present a more comprehensive set of security metrics to its peer.
+This, in turn, allows for the implementation of authorization policies at the relying parties that are based on stronger security signals.
+These extensions have been designed to allow the peers to use any attestation technology, in any remote attestation topology, and mutually.

 --- middle

 #  Introduction

-Secure channel establishment in TLS ({{RFC8446}}) relies on authentication to afford each entity the confidence that exchanged data can only be accessed by the expected peer.
-When running a workload in a Trusted Execution Environment (TEE), the authentication process can be enhanced with remote attestation.
-Remote attestation allows the workload to offer guarantees about its security state, enabling more comprehensive security policies.

-The Remote ATtestation ProcedureS (RATS) architecture {{-rats-arch}} defines two basic topological patterns for communication between an attester, a relying party, and a verifier, namely the background-check model and the passport model.
-These two models are fundamentally different, and thus require a different treatment when incorporated into the TLS handshake.

-The two models can be summarized as follows:

-- In the background check model, an attester provides evidence to a relying party, who forwards it to a verifier for appraisal.
-The verifier then computes the attestation result and sends it back to the relying party.
-As the attestation evidence is generated and verified during the TLS handshake, it is essential to ensure the evidence's freshness and origin (refer to {{evidence-extensions}} for more details).

-- In the passport model, the attester transmits evidence to the verifier directly and receives an attestation result, which is then relayed to the relying party.
-Given that the attestation result is not expected to be generated in-band during the handshake, fewer inter-protocol requirements must be satisfied (see
-  {{attestation-results-extensions}}).

-This specification supports both patterns.
-In the background check model, any attestation technology characteristics, such as evidence encoding format and semantics of the evidence contents, are agnostic to the TLS handshake itself.
+Attestation is the process by which an entity produces evidence about itself that another party can use to evaluate the trustworthiness of that entity.
+This document describes a series of protocol extensions to the TLS 1.3 handshake that enables the binding of the TLS authentication key to a remote attestation session.
+As a result, a peer can use "attestation credentials", consisting of compound platform evidence and key attestation, to authenticate itself to its peer during the setup of the TLS channel.
+This enables an attester, such as a confidential workload running in a Trusted Execution Environment (TEE), or an IoT device that is trying to authenticate itself to a network access point, to present a more comprehensive set of security metrics to its peer.
+This, in turn, allows for the implementation of authorization policies at the relying parties that are based on stronger security signals.

+Given the variety of deployed and emerging attestation technologies (e.g., {{TPM1.2}}, {{TPM2.0}}, {{-rats-eat}}) these extensions have been explicitly designed to be agnostic of the attestation formats.
+This is achieved by reusing the generic encapsulation defined in {{-cmw}} for transporting evidence and attestation result payloads in the TLS Certificate message.
+The proposed design supports both background-check and passport topologies, as described in {{Sections 5.2 and 5.1 of -rats-arch}}.
+This is detailed in {{evidence-extensions}} and {{attestation-results-extensions}}.
-Similarly, in the passport model, the characteristics of the attestation results, such as encoding format and trust relationships, are agnostic to the TLS handshake.
-Moreover, this specification allows both peers to authenticate themselves using remote attestation credentials, and for their attestation topologies to be independent of each other.
+This specification provides both one-way (server-only) and mutual (client and server) authentication using attestation credentials, and allows the attestation topologies at each peer to be independent of each other.

-Several mechanisms for producing and encoding evidence are available, such as:

-- the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}},
-- the Trusted Platform Modules (TPMs) {{TPM1.2}} {{TPM2.0}},
-- the Android Key Attestation, and
-- Apple Key Attestation.

-Likewise, there are different encodings available for attestation results.
-One such encoding, AR4SI {{?I-D.ietf-rats-ar4si}}, is being standardized by the RATS working group.

-However, this document does not specify how different attestation technologies should be defined, only that they should all be usable within our framework.
+This document does not specify any attestation technology.
-Attestation mechanisms must be defined by companion specifications.

-To give the peer information that the handshake signing key is properly secured, the associated attestation result has to be appraised by the peer.
-This must be the case when either of the two remote attestation topologies is used.
-Hence, attestation evidence must contain the security state of both the signing key and of the platform hosting it.
-A Platform Attestation Service issues Platform Attestation Tokens (PAT) to prove that the Key Attestation Service has not been tampered with.
-The Key Attestation Service in turn issues Key Attestation Tokens (KAT) to prove that the signing key is secure, as described in {{handshake-overview}}.
-The security of the protocol critically depends on the verifiable binding between these two logically separate units of evidence.
+Companion documents are expected to define specific attestation mechanisms.

 # Conventions and Terminology

+The reader is assumed to be familiar with the vocabulary and concepts defined in
+{{Section 4 of -rats-arch}}, and those in {{Section 2 of -rats-kat}}.

 The following terms are used in this document: